gc5011/ggplotIntro/readme.md

 # Import the excel data
 wbclass <- read.xls("http://databank.worldbank.org/data/download/site-content/CLASS.xls", skip = 2, blank.lines.skip = TRUE)

-# And then we drop the blank first row using dplyr
+# Using dplyr, we drop the blank first row (where `Economy` is "x")
+# and select only the vars we need.
+We also rename `Economy` to `country` to
+# make the join easier
 library(dplyr)
 wbclass <- wbclass %>%
     filter(Economy != "x") %>%
-    # Select only the vars we need and rename Economy to country to make the join easier
     select(country = Economy, Income.group)

-# Join the classification to the gapminder data
+# Join the classification to the gapminder data.
+A left join keeps all the
+# rows from the first table and joins data from the second table if there is a
+# match (and creates more rows if there is more than one match)
-df2 <- left_join(df1, wbclass, by = "country" )
+df2 <- left_join(df1, wbclass, by = "country")
 ```

 Now we can do a facet grid where we split plots into panels over two vars